Who we are:

 In February 2013, the Saskatchewan government passed the Household Packaging and Paper Stewardship Program Regulation.
 The Regulation requires businesses that supply packaging and paper to Saskatchewan consumers contribute towards the cost of residential recycling programs.
 MMSW worked with its members to develop a plan that details how these contributions would be made.
 The plan was approved in October 2015 and launched on January 1, 2016.

 Programs that shift some or all of the financial responsibility to businesses are referred to as Extended Producer Responsibility (EPR) programs, and don’t only exist for packaging and paper, but for a range of other products including electronics, tires and paint.
 EPR is designed to address the environmental impact associated with the production and end-of-life management of goods.
-In Canada, there are four other provinces with similar packaging and printed paper programs to Saskatchewan including British Columbia, Manitoba, Ontario and Québec.
+In Canada, provinces with similar packaging and printed paper programs to Saskatchewan include New Brunswick, Québec, Ontario, Manitoba, Alberta and British Columbia.